 Tax planning can ensure the self-employed pay tax due later than employees

-- All small businesses and personal tax payers have their own account from April 2016.
+- All small businesses and personal tax payers now have their own account.

 - The accounts allow people to see their tax transactions across the range of business taxes including self-assessment, corporation tax, VAT and PAYE for employers and to make payments at any time.